-Graduate students are required to provide the article review of the scientific advisor or doctorate of the corresponding specialty.
+Graduate students are required to provide the article review of the scientific advisor or doctor of science of the corresponding specialty.

-Sidelines: fr om above and from below – on 2.5; Left and right – 2 cm.
+Margins: from above and from below – on 2,5; left and right –

 The abstract should reflect the main topic of the article, its relevance, purpose and objectives, as well as its results.
 In the annotation, the author (authors) indicates that the new work carries this work in comparison with others related to the topic and purpose.
 The recommended average annotation volume is over 500 characters.

 Keywords – 6–8 words/phrases, which should reflect the specifics of the topic, the subject and the results of the research.
 It is necessary to avoid common words and phrases.
 When selecting keywords, it is recommended to use terms and phrases used in the areas researched.

 Next, the main text of the article is placed through the line.

 If there are notes in the text, after the main text, before the bibliographic list, the title «Notes» is typed in the center and the text of the notes, numbered in the form of an upper index (for example, 1) in the order of the references in the text, is placed through the line.
 The reference to the note in the main text is bolded with a number in the form of an upper index (for example, ... models1).
 Automatic numbering of the notes is not allowed.